Fantasy sports punishments

 Set the punishment before the season starts.

 The fastest way to ruin a funny punishment is to invent it after someone loses.
-Good commissioners set the rules early, keep the punishment safe, and make sure everyone knows what they signed up for.
+Set the rules early, keep the punishment safe, and make sure everyone knows what they signed up for.

 Funny punishment or bad idea?